baosystems/docker-dhis2/README.md

 * Use `WAIT_HOSTS`, `WAIT_PATHS`, and [others as
   documented](https://github.com/ufoscout/docker-compose-wait#additional-configuration-options) to
   wait for other hosts or file paths before proceeding.
 If none are provided, `wait` will exit with code 0 immediately and the container will proceed.
-If `WAIT_HOSTS` is not set and `DATABASE_HOST` is provided, `WAIT_HOSTS` will be set as `WAIT_HOSTS=${DATABASE_HOST}:${DATABASE_PORT:-5432}`.
+If `WAIT_HOSTS` is not set and `DHIS2_DATABASE_HOST` is provided, `WAIT_HOSTS` will be set as `WAIT_HOSTS=${DHIS2_DATABASE_HOST}:${DHIS2_DATABASE_PORT:-5432}`.
 Similarly, if Redis is enabled, the host and port will be added to `WAIT_HOSTS`.

 * If `FORCE_HEALTHCHECK_WAIT` is set to `1`, netcat will listen on port 8080 and respond to a single http request with "200 OK" and an empty body.
-This is to allow a new container to be marked as healthy before proceeding to start Tomcat, to which subsequent health checks will actually hit DHIS2.
+This is to allow an orchestrator to mark as a new container as healthy before proceeding to start Tomcat, to which subsequent health checks will actually hit DHIS2.

-* If the detected user is the root user, paths _/opt/dhis2/files_, _/opt/dhis2/logs_, and _/usr/local/tomcat/logs_ will be owned by *tomcat* and the user will be given write access.
+* If the detected user is the *root* user, paths _/opt/dhis2/files_, _/opt/dhis2/logs_, and _/usr/local/tomcat/logs_ will be owned by *tomcat* and the user will be given write access.
 This is to ensure the *tomcat* user always has the ability to write, even if those paths are volume mounts.

-* If the detected user is the root user, the full command will be run as the *tomcat* user via `gosu`.
+* If the detected user is the *root* user, the full command will be run as the *tomcat* user via `gosu`.

 If the command does not start with _remco_ or _catalina.sh_, then it will be run with `exec` so it